timklawa/gen-AI-Image-Eval-Engine/README.md

 ## 📄 License

-This project is for educational and research purposes.
+This project is for educational and research purposes only and not intended for commercial use.
 The Rareplanes dataset is licensed under CC BY 4.0.

 ## 🙏 Acknowledgments